sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 ------

 .. note::
-   NOTE: MAPVAR is buggy and cannot correctly handle the mapping of nodal variables in a mesh with multiple element blocks and multiple timesteps.
+   MAPVAR is buggy and cannot correctly handle the mapping of nodal variables in a mesh with multiple element blocks and multiple timesteps.
 It should work OK if there is only a single timestep;
    however, there may be an issue with nodes shared between multiple